NicholasBabs/Nicholasbabs.github.io/README.md

 Window Functions (OVER, PARTITION BY): Performed calculations across table rows related to the current row.

 **Project Description:** This project involves the analysis of football player data from a database containing detailed information about players, such as their team, position, height, weight, age, experience level, college, and other relevant statistics.
-The goal of this project is to generate insightful queries that provide valuable information about the players and their characteristics, helping to make data-driven decisions regarding player performance, team composition, and more.
+This project aims to generate insightful queries that provide valuable information about the players and their characteristics, helping to make data-driven decisions regarding player performance, team composition, and more.

 **Technology used:** SQL server

+# Project 6 - POWER BI

+**Title:** Key Performance Indicators

+**Dashboard Overview:**

+**Tools Used:** Power BI, Slicers, Data Analysis Expressions (DAX)

+**Project Description:** Analyzed churn rate data to identify drivers of customer attrition.

+**Key findings:**

+**Impact of Fibre Optic Services on Revenue and Attrition:**

+-Customers using fibre optic services tend to pay higher monthly fees, averaging $92.

+-A significant portion of these customers are on month-to-month contracts due to the high cost, making them less likely to commit to long-term contracts.

+-This contributes to a higher attrition rate among fibre optic customers, impacting long-term customer retention.

+**Demographic Trends and Revenue Sustainability:**

+-Older customers are more likely to remain loyal to the company and have a lower attrition rate compared to younger customers.

+-However, the majority of older customers are not subscribed to fibre optic services, which generate higher revenue.

+-This reliance on a lower-revenue, aging demographic poses a challenge to the company’s long-term revenue sustainability.

+**Potential Solutions:**

+-Improve customer satisfaction by introducing personalized loyalty programs.

+-Enhance customer support with faster response times and dedicated support teams.

+-Offer targeted retention strategies, such as exclusive promotions, for at-risk customers identified through data analytics.